openNDS/mesh11sd/README.md

  1. **Mesh11sd uses the uci utility** to manage dynamic configuration changes, moreover autoconfiguration is done on every startup and is not a one off process.
  2. In normal operation, **configuration changes are not written to the config files in /etc/config** but are kept in volatile storage by way of the uci utility.
  3. **Directly editing a config file will very likely break something**, all manual changes should be done with the uci utility and then only by expert users.
  4. The OpenWrt Luci web interface does not support mesh11sd configuration and will probably not even show its effects.

-To this end, **Luci is by default disabled by the mesh11sd daemon.** Advanced users can re-enable it later if required (See the mesh11sd command line (CLI) reference later in this document).
+    To this end, **Luci is by default disabled by the mesh11sd daemon.**

+    It can re-enabled later if required (See the auto_config option 2 or the mesh11sd command line (CLI) reference later in this document).
+If re-enabled, the portal detect function will be disabled.
+This means that the current portal state will be made semi-permanent (It can be reversed using the revert_all command - See later).

 ## 6. Autoconfig Essentials